danshumaan/preempt/README.md

 ```
 3. Import Prϵϵmpt methods and classes with `from preempt.utils import *` to use in your code.
 See the usage examples below and in `demo.ipynb`.

-If you would like to work with repo, clone the repo, navigate to the base folder (`preempt`) and use the following:
+If you would like to work with the repo, then clone the repo, navigate to the base folder (`preempt`) and use the following:
 ```
 uv venv --python 3.11
 . ./.venv/bin/activate